sahibzada-irfanullah/DAFOS/README.md

 ## DOFAS-GCN Training

-This project provides a script for training the DOFAS-GCN (Deep Oversampling for Feature Augmentation and Sampling - Graph Convolutional Networks) model on the arxiv and reddit datasets.
+This project provides a script for training a GNN model using Dynamic Adaptive Fanout Optimization Sampler (DAFOS) on the arxiv and reddit datasets.

 ### Requirements
 #### OS: